SNIR-NIMH/CATNIP/README.md

 ```
 https://github.com/ANTsX/ANTs/releases
 ```
 We have extensively tested the pipeline with ANTs version 2.2.0.
+Note that with newer versions of ANTs, it is possible that some command line arguments we used may be deprecated.

 ### Installation